paradoxical-dev/neollama/README.md

 By default, the web_agent first prompts the buffer agent on whether the user input will require a web search to fully answer.

 This is done using the `requires_current_data` prompt found in [prompts.lua](/lua/neollama/web_agent/prompts.lua).

 This feature can be disabled for efficency using the `manual` option in the `web_agent` configuration where every user input (while the agent is enabled) will instead be passed to the buffer agent using the `query_gen` prompt.

 The configurations default options are what I have tested to work best, but user's have the freedom to customize and test these options with any accepted value.

 ### Schema
-The schema can best be visualized using a flow chart:
+The schema is best visualized using a flow chart:

 ![Schema flow chart](/schema.png)

 For a better understanding of how the agent works under the hood, a good video can be found [here](https://www.youtube.com/watch?v=ZE6t9trCRnw).

 It is the video I used to better grasp the concept and take inspiration from to create a lua solution.

 ## Contributing